 Originally, the character is used for both boys and girls.

-The big seal script for the character Son is
+The big seal script of the character Son is

 Let us compare it with character Mouth (Post 119) of big seal script